TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.54.md

 ---

-And they seized him, and led him [away], and brought him into the high priest's house.
-But Peter followed afar off.
+They seized him, and led him away, and brought him into the high priest's house.
+But Peter followed from a distance.